This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 to enable backups and replicas for the database.
 Either way, make sure to commit your latest code to Git.

-Now that you’ve had a thorough look at the primary data store use case, let’s turn our attention to the next use case:
+Now that you’ve had a look at the primary data store use case, let’s turn our attention to the next use case:

 caching.